silvandeleemput/metaimage/README.md

 ## Features
-* A single file package which implements reading and writing (.mha) and (.mhd/.raw/.zraw) MetaImages
+* A single file package that implements reading and writing (.mha) and (.mhd/.raw/.zraw) MetaImages
 * Support for zlib compression/decompression using vendor:zlib with customization options using metaio.ZLIBCompressionOptions struct
 * Support for file and stream IO
 * Support for metadata in a string:string dictionary (img.MetaData)